 - Apathy might be regarded as regrettable but it is not necessarily a sign of an illegitimate system.
 A ‘don’t know’ or ‘don’t care’ box on the ballot might be revealing.

 There is thus a good case for making voting compulsory, as it already is in some countries, to reveal more about whether a democratic system is seen to lack legitimacy and to increase people’s sense of having participated in negotiations on governance issues.

-The evidence of acceptability cannot, by definition, be expressed through the ballot box in an authoritarian power structure: people express their consent by passive acceptance and they express discontent by holding demonstrations or publishing criticisms of the government through whatever means are at their disposal.
-If authoritarian regimes suppress dissent they lack legitimacy at this level of Beetham’s model.
+The evidence of acceptability cannot, by definition, be expressed through the ballot box in an authoritarian power structure: people express their consent by passive acceptance, and they express discontent by holding demonstrations or publishing criticisms of the government through whatever means are at their disposal.
+Authoritarian regimes lack legitimacy at this level of Beetham’s model if they suppress dissent.

 In both democratic and authoritarian systems, evidence of consent may be more accurately determined by the openness of interactions between people and politicians – as discussed later: consultation processes (6.5.3), people’s access to politicians (220.127.116.11), their freedom of speech (18.104.22.168), meaningful political negotiation (6.8.4), the transparency with which governance is conducted (22.214.171.124) and politicians’ accountability for performance (126.96.36.199).

 This is a current page, updated since publication of Patterns of Power Edition 3a.
 An archived copy of it is held at https://www.patternsofpower.org/edition03/6354b.htm